Deepika5758/EduTutor_AI/README.md

 # 🎓 EduTutor AI
-I have built an EduTutor AI which is an AI-powered personalized education platform
+I have built an EduTutor AI which is an AI-powered personalized education platform.

 ---